-Key Audit Matter

-How Our Audit Addressed the Key Audit Matter

-Refinancing and compliance with debt covenant requirements Description

-Refer to Note 17 'Borrowings'

-During the year the Group issued additional convertible securities, with a face value of \$15m and entered into a vendor loan for an amount of \$7.7m.
+Key Audit Matter How Our Audit Addressed the Key Audit Matter Refinancing and compliance with debt covenant requirements Description Refer to Note 17 'Borrowings' During the year the Group issued additional convertible securities, with a face value of \$15m and entered into a vendor loan for an amount of \$7.7m.
 The convertible notes are convertible into ordinary shares at any time at the option of the holder or repayable in cash on maturity dates.
 The vendor loan was approved after balance date and is repayable if certain conditions are met from a capital raise.

-This is considered to be a key area of audit focus due to its materiality to the financial report.
+Our procedures included, amongst others: We have reviewed the loan documentation in particular, the terms of the convertible notes and evaluated the accounting treatment adopted by management in accounting for the convertible notes.
+We assessed the adequacy of the Group's disclosures in respect of borrowings.
+This is considered to be a key area of audit occus due to its materiality to the financial report.